DisCoTec/discotec.github.io/2024/ice.md

 ICE adopts a light double-blind reviewing process, [detailed below](#submission-guidelines).

+This year, ICE implements a two-round paper submission procedure, with the understanding that all deadlines are now firm, and that papers submitted during the second round will have less time for discussion and feedback.

 ## Submission Guidelines

-Submissions must be made electronically in PDF format via [OpenReview](https://openreview.net/group?id=DisCoTec.org/2023/Workshop/ICE).
+Submissions must be made electronically in PDF format via [hotcrp](https://ice24.hotcrp.com/).

 We invite two types of submissions: